LearningOS/os-lectures/lecture18/ref.md

 ##### Stateful File Service

  * Mechanism.
-    * Client opens a file.
+    * Client opens a file
-    * Server fetches information about the file from its disk, stores it in its memory, and gives the client a connection identifier unique to the client and the open file.
+    * Server fetches information about the file, stores it in its memory, and gives a connection identifier
-    * Identifier is used for subsequent accesses until the session ends.
+    * Identifier is used for subsequent accesses until the session ends
-    * Server must reclaim the main-memory space used by clients who are no longer active.
+    * Server must reclaim the main-memory space used by clients
- * Increased performance.
+ * Feature: Increased performance
-    * Fewer disk accesses.
+    * Fewer disk accesses
-    * Stateful server knows if a file was opened for sequential access and can thus read ahead the next blocks.
+    * If a file was opened for sequential access and can thus read ahead the next blocks

 ##### Stateless File Service

- * Avoids state information by making each request self-contained.
+ * Avoids state information by making each request self-contained
- * Each request identifies the file and position in the file.
+ * Each request identifies the file and position in the file
- * No need to establish and terminate a connection by open and close operations.
+ * No need to establish and terminate a connection by open and close operations
  * Feature
     * Server failure sand recovery are almost unnoticeable
     * Longer request messages